sudheerkodali/Payroll_calculations-types/README.md

    | 2  | [Payable-days](#)

 ## calculation-of- payable-days
-<P> Payable days allways calculated on which month 30/31 days and then the company is fallowing WEEKLY-OFF : 5 DAYS WORKING PERIOD or 6 DAYS WORKING PERIOD, along with Holiday calender shedule etc as in the below information. </P>
+<p>Payable days allways calculated on which month 30/31 days and then the company is fallowing WEEKLY-OFF : 5 DAYS WORKING PERIOD or 6 DAYS WORKING PERIOD, along with Holiday calender shedule etc as in the below information<p>

 ![](./payabledays/image1.png)